In these lessons, we will learn to solve math word problems that involve multiplication, using bar models or tape diagrams.

-More Lessons for Singapore Math
+More Algebra Lessons

 How to solve multiplication word problems that involves comparing amounts using bar models?

 Rowan and Emma each had an equal number of popsicles.
 After Rowan ate 25 popsicles and Emma ate 31 popsicles, Rowan had twice as many as Emma.
 How many popsicles did they each have at first?

 Bar Models: Solving Word Problems (Singapore Math 5A)

 In a basketball game, Marc, Jackson, and Cole scored 106 points altogether.
 Marc scored 15 more points than Jackson.
 Jackson scored 7 fewer than Cole.
 How many points did Cole score?

 Peter bought 32 chocolate bars at 4 for $3.
 He ate two of them and sold the rest at 3 for $4.
 How much money did he earn?

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.